Our top pick for

-There are currently 14.6 million NRG Energy shares held short by investors – that's known as NRG Energy's "short interest".
-This figure is 19.9% up from 12.2 million last month.
+There are currently 12.0 million NRG Energy shares held short by investors – that's known as NRG Energy's "short interest".
+This figure is 1.8% down from 12.3 million last month.

 There are a few different ways that this level of interest in shorting NRG Energy shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against NRG Energy.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against NRG Energy.